-We are interested in understanding how animals perceive the world around them.
-Our research uses birds, insects and humans to ask questions about the production and perception of visual and acoustic signals.
-Current research in the group investigates how animals can exploit sensory systems by creating visual illusions in mate choice and predator-prey interactions, and the effects of proportional processing on signal perception.
+We are interested in understanding how animals perceive and interact the world around them.
+Our research uses birds, insects and humans to ask questions about how sensory processes affect the perception of signals, signal form, and use of signals/cues by others.
+Current research in the group investigates how animals can exploit sensory systems by creating visual illusions in mate choice and predator-prey interactions, the effects of urbanisation on herring gulls, and the effects of proportional processing on signal perception.